Drum roll please…

 At the beginning of each month, we will profile the ten articles from the previous month that generated the most traffic to Human-Centered Change & Innovation.
 Did your favorite make the cut?

-- The State of Customer Experience and the Contact Center — by Shep Hyken
+- The Enemy of Customer Service is … — by Shep Hyken

-- The Duality of High-Performing Teams — by David Burkus
+- Managing Team Conflict — by David Burkus

 If you’re not familiar with Human-Centered Change & Innovation, we publish 4-7 new articles every week built around innovation and transformation insights from our roster of contributing authors and ad hoc submissions from community members.
 Get the articles right in your Facebook, Twitter or Linkedin feeds too!